avdhoot07/HA-Failure-TEST/README.md

-Also you can login to Controller nodes and check the status of the nova service by using following command. watch 'ifconfig eth0;ifconfig bond0.1003; crm status'
+Also you can login to Controller nodes and check the status of the nova service by using following command. watch 'ifconfig eth0;ifconfig bond0.1003; crm status' TOR switch:
+We have bonding (bond0) in between the two interfaces eth0 and eth1.
+So even if one interface goes down the node will not be impacted.
+Also we have two TOR switch connected to bond interface of each node.
+So even if anyone of TOR switch goes down the node would be reachable.
+Please refer below diagram for clear understanding.